-The second major goal of this work is to investigate the role of Psi RNA binding in nucleating higher order Gag multimerization.
-In the cytosol, HIV-1 Gag exists as monomers or lower-order oligomers and only forms higher order multimers at the plasma membrane (28-30).
-Packaging of gRNA is initiated in the cytoplasm through specific, non-electrostatic interactions between the NC domain of Gag and Psi (7, 22, 31, 32).
-The 5' untranslated region (UTR) regulates many stages of the viral lifecycle including genome dimerization, splicing, and initiation of reverse transcription, as well as packaging.
-In addition to Psi, the 5'UTR is composed of several structural elements: the transactivation response hairpin (TAR), the poly-A hairpin (polyA), and the primer binding site (PBS).
-Psi is composed of three stemloops (SL1, SL2, SL3) with a conserved GC-rich palindromic dimerization initiation site (DIS) located within SL1 (6, 7, 33).
-Our previous studies showed that WT dimeric Psi RNA and a monomeric Psi variant were bound by Gag with similar specificity in vitro (9, 10).
+The second major goal of this work is to investigate the role of Psi RNA binding in nucleating higher-order Gag multimerization.
+In the cytosol, HIV-1 Gag exists as monomers or lower-order oligomers and only forms higher-order multimers at the plasma membrane (28-30).
+Packaging of gRNA is initiated in the cytoplasm through specific, nonelectrostatic interactions between the NC domain of Gag and Psi (7, 22, 31, 32).
+The 5' UTR regulates many stages of the viral life cycle, including genome dimerization, splicing, and initiation of reverse transcription, as well as packaging.
+In addition to Psi, the 5' UTR is composed of several structural elements: the transactivation response hairpin (TAR), the poly(A) hairpin (poly(A)), and the primer binding site.
+Psi is composed of three stem loops (SL1, SL2, SL3) with a conserved GC-rich palindromic dimerization initiation site located within SL1 (6, 7, 33).
+Our previous studies showed that wild-type (WT) dimeric Psi RNA and a monomeric Psi variant were bound by Gag with similar specificity in vitro (9, 10).
 Thus, to simplify the data analysis, monomeric Psi RNA was used in this work.
 Because Gag can assemble around non-gRNA in the cell, we hypothesize that Gag-Gag interactions are facilitated by NC domain binding to Psi in a manner that is distinct from binding to non-Psi RNA sequences.

-In this work, native mass spectrometry (nMS) was carried out to test this hypothesis.
-Native MS can be used to determine the stoichiometry of RNAprotein complexes if K_d values range from low nanomolar to micromolar, with exact values depending on the mass spectrometer and the particular complex under investigation.
+In this work, native MS (nMS) was carried out to test this hypothesis.
+Native MS can be used to determine the stoichiometry of RNA-protein complexes if $K_d$ values range from low nanomolar to micromolar, with exact values depending on the mass spectrometer and the particular complex under investigation.
 The stoichiometry of transient RNA-protein interactions can also be determined by nMS (34); covalent crosslinking may also be used to capture such transient interactions (35-37).
-Here, we used a 109-nt Psi construct (Figure 1B) that was previously characterized to display high Gag binding specificity, and the transactivation response-polyA hairpin element (TARPolyA or TpA) as the non-Psi sequence (Figure 1B), as this RNA was previously shown to be characterized by low Gag binding specificity (10).
-The results of in vitro binding assays, nMS, and cell-based RNA packaging assays strongly support the hypothesis that Gag-Gag interactions are facilitated by specific binding to Psi RNA and that this phenomenon is independent of the p6 domain.
+Here, we used a 109-nt Psi construct (Fig. 1B) that was previously characterized to display high Gag binding specificity, and the transactivation response-poly(A) hairpin element (TARPolyA or TpA) as the non-Psi sequence (Fig. 1B), as this RNA was previously shown to be characterized by low Gag binding specificity (10).
+The results of in vitro binding assays, nMS, and cell-based RNA packaging assays strongly support the hypothesis that Gag-Gag